 Non-standard accents are to be expected when transcribing video and audio content.
 Non-native speakers and natural language processing software will have difficulty handling such cases if they’re unfamiliar or, in AI’s case, not trained with the accent.

-Furthermore, transcribers can also use context to generate transcripts faster.
-The best example of this is a human’s innate ability to guess the next words a speaker would say based on the subject matter and what is currently being said.
+A prime example of this is a person’s innate ability to anticipate the following words a speaker will say, based on the subject matter and what is currently being discussed.
 With professional U.S.-based transcriptionists like the ones who work with us here at Ditto Transcripts, this skill is dialed up to ten, making them faster and more efficient.

 Specialized Knowledge